drFerg/RF24/README.md

 # A C Raspberry Pi driver for nRF24L01(+) 2.4GHz Wireless Transceiver

-WIP
+Almost comlete - WIP
 ---
-Pretty much a complete re-write of the existing code base to clean up, tighten and improve the library.
-Thus, it's currently in less operational state until all the carefully balanced code is re-factored and made stable. :D
+Pretty much a complete re-write of the existing code base to convert to C and improve safety.
+Thus, it may be in a less operational state than the C++ version but should provide the basic features. :D

 Design Goals: